DataBiosphere/data-browser/google-analytics.md

 ##### Event Label
 - Used to capture `eventLabel` dimension from front end data layer.
 - Corresponds to the Label value in a Google Analytics event.

+##### Facet
+- Used by search-related events when facet term is selected.
+- Used to capture `facet` dimension from front end data layer.
+- Corresponds to `facet` custom dimension in Google Analytics.

 ##### File Format
 - Used to capture `fileFormat` dimension from front end data layer.